Parallel resonance analyzed with Ti-84 Plus (CE)

 Phase and amplitude resonance can be calculated and as all functions are saved in the Y-editor, more post-processing is possible.

-In this case a circuit with Rs=50 Ohm, Ls=3.8mH, RL= 0.5 Ω and C=0.1uF is analyzed.
+On this page a circuit with Rs=50 Ohm, L1=3.8mH, RL= 0.5 Ω and C=0.1uF is analyzed.
 Total current and phase as function of frequency are shown.
 As you see, the frequency at minimum current= 8164.47 Hz which is equal to the analytically calculated frequency =1/(2π√LC) since the resistance of the coil is very small.

-Find out for yourself that the resonance frequency shifts to 7974 Hz for RL=100 Ω instead of 0.5 Ω.
+Find out with the program that the resonance frequency shifts to 7974 Hz for RL=100 Ω instead of 0.5 Ω.

 The Electric circuit of Parallel resonance